arm61/pylj/README.md

 ### example exercises

 We are currently in the process of developing example laboratory exercises that make use of pylj.
 These will include a study of ideal and non-ideal gas conditions and the effect of the phase transitions on the radial distribution function, scattering profiles and mean squared deviation.
+Currently Andrew's interactive lecture on molecular dynamics for neutron scattering is available [here](http://pythoninchemistry.org/introduction-to-md-ntc).

 ### how to get pylj?